Article I — OFFICES

-The Awards Committee, chaired by the immediate past President, shall supervise the selection of the recipients of the J. Hammond Brown Memorial Award, the Jade of Chiefs Award, the Excellence in Craft Award and any other such awards (as distinguished from contests) that may be established.
+The Awards Committee, chaired by the immediate past President, shall supervise the selection of the recipients of the J. Hammond Brown Memorial Award, the Jade of Chiefs Award, the Enduring Excellence Award and any other such awards (as distinguished from contests) that may be established.
 The name for any such award may be changed by the board in consultation with living past recipients, and any such award may be discontinued by board action.
 The Board may also establish and change as it deems necessary procedures for selection of award recipients.
 The Awards Committee shall be divided into a subcommittee for each award, consisting of all living past recipients of that award, and all past recipients of these awards shall constitute the membership of the Awards Committee.

 The Conferences Committee, chaired by the First Vice President and assisted by the Second Vice President, shall be responsible for the annual conference and other in-person and virtual conferences and similar presentations sponsored by OWAA.

 The Contests Committee shall administer all contests conducted by OWAA except those assigned to the Education Committee.

 The Education Committee shall be in charge of establishing criteria for and selecting recipients of OWAA scholarships, establishing and judging youth contests, and seeking increased involvement of student members.